-AP Studio Art 2-D Design 🚸
+AP Studio Art 2-D Design 📀

-Grade Level: 11, 12 Duration/Credit: 2 semesters/1 credit Recommended Preparation: Digital Photo, Adv.
-Digital Photo, and teacher permission Graduation Content Requirement: Fine Arts, CCR Fees: \$45 materials fee; student must provide optional materials and a 9"x12" sketch book.
-Fee for AP Portfolio Assessment approximately \$97
+Grade Level: 11, 12

+Recommended Preparation:Digital Photo, Adv.
+Digital Photo, and teacher permission sketch book; Fee for AP Portfolio Assessment, approximately \$125

 Course Description: This course is designed for advanced junior and senior photography students.
 It will prepare you to create artful images that define your artist voice.
 The course is intended for motivated, experienced art students, who are dedicated to the study of photography.
 This class requires significant time outside school hours: to take pictures, visit museums and galleries, and maintain a process journal.
 You will be assessed on projects and participation in class critiques.
 In the spring you may submit a portfolio to the College Board for the AP evaluation.
 You will create three portfolios to meet the AP Studio Art requirements: Quality (your 5 strongest prints), Concentration (12 images carefully developed around a specific theme), and Breadth (12 images showing a variety of techniques that incorporate the Elements of Art).
 Full participation in an AP course includes an expectation you will submit a portfolio for AP evaluation, for which you will be prepared throughout the year.